Returning to training with the first team after a short ban is the latest proof of Kylian Mbappe's power over PSG, the transfer market and Ligue 1.

 Mbappe (far right) happily joins PSG first team members on the training ground on August 14.
 Photo: psg.fr

-According to Spanish newspaper AS , PSG's concession to Mbappe also comes from close interests and efforts to intervene from the Ligue 1 organizing committee .
+According to Spanish newspaper AS , PSG's concession to Mbappe also comes from close interests and intervention efforts from the Ligue 1 organizing committee .
 From September, the number one French football tournament will negotiate a new television copyright contract.
 According to the head of the organizing committee Vincent Labrune, Ligue 1 aims to earn about 1.1 billion USD in the next four years.
 This figure in the contract about to expire is less than 700 million.

 Without big names like Messi, Neymar, Ramos, Mbappe becomes the only name that can help Ligue 1 attract partners to buy television rights.
 Photo: psg.fr

-Ligue 1 has now dropped to sixth place in the rankings of Europe's top leagues, behind the top four - the Premier League, La Liga, Serie A, Bundesliga, and the Dutch Championship.
-According to AS , the potential $1.1 billion from the new TV rights deal will play a pivotal role in helping French clubs strengthen their squads, aiming to break into the top four leagues in the continent, thereby winning more Champions League spots than the current three.
+Ligue 1 has now dropped to sixth place in the rankings of Europe's top national leagues, behind the top four - the Premier League, La Liga, Serie A, Bundesliga, and the Dutch Championship.
+According to AS , the potential $1.1 billion from the new TV rights deal will play a pivotal role in helping French clubs strengthen their squads, aiming to break into the top four leagues in Europe, thereby winning more Champions League spots than the current three.
 And to do that, Ligue 1 and PSG must keep Mbappe.

 Hong Duy